Mechanical Engineering & Technology

 Manufacturing Technology Courses

-Introduces the student to direct current, alternating current (including residential wiring), and amplifying devices.
+Introduces direct current, alternating current (including residential wiring), and amplifying devices.
+Companion course to MNTC 208L.

-Metallic Processes is a comprehensive basic course in technical metals which is designed to survey metalworking materials and processes which have been developed by modern industry.
-The course provides opportunity to learn the theories and scientific principles basic to the application of metalworking tools and procedures.
+A comprehensive basic course in technical metals which is designed to survey metalworking materials and processes which have been developed by modern industry.
+Provides opportunity to learn the theories and scientific principles basic to the application of metalworking tools and procedures.
+Companion course to MNTC 301L.

 Survey of non-metallic materials (such as woods, plastics, and ceramics) and the industrial processes utilized to convert raw materials into finished products.
-Course includes characteristics and properties of non-metallic materials and utilization of industrial tools and processing equipment.
+Includes characteristics and properties of non-metallic materials and utilization of industrial tools and processing equipment.
+Companion course to MNTC 320L.

 MNTC 399.
 DIRECTED STUDY.
 1-5 Credits.